dbashford/mimosa-restart/README.md

 ## Overview

-This module will restart the Mimosa process when you delete the `watch.compiledDir`.
+This module will restart the Mimosa process when you delete certain folders/files.

 For more information regarding Mimosa, see http://mimosa.io